Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 A pattern, in the context of this calculator, is where all valid solutions for certain adjacent tiles are either guaranteed safe or a mine.
 You can click each board for each pattern below to copy the data to the clipboard and paste to the main board to see the probability calculations.

-Note: These aren't official names for these patterns.
-For more information and the logic on these patterns, see https://minesweeper.online/help/patterns, https://computronium.org/minesweeper/index.html, and https://www.youtube.com/@minesweeperstrategy7245
+For more information, comprehension, and the logic for some of these patterns, see https://minesweeper.online/help/patterns, https://computronium.org/minesweeper/index.html, and https://www.youtube.com/@minesweeperstrategy7245

 • Number of Empty Spaces = Number of Mines

-This is a common pattern that you will see.
-Here is a corner 1.
+For example, here is a corner 1.
 Since all spaces but the bottom right is filled as safe, the bottom right tile must be a mine.

 Because the 2 is near a wall and 3 adjacent tiles around the 2 are safe, the unknown tiles next to the 2 must be mines.